yt-project/yt/doc/source/examining/loading_data.rst

 Archived Data
 -------------

-If your data is stored is archived in a (compressed) tar file, you can access the contained dataset directly without extracting the tar file.
+If your data is stored as a (compressed) tar file, you can access the contained dataset directly without extracting the tar file.
 This can be achieved using the ``load_archive`` function: